PouyaSonej/PouyaSonej.github.io/_pages/about.md

   - /about.html
 ---

 I am a passionate researcher in the field of artificial intelligence (AI).
 My research focuses on advancing computer vision through machine learning, with applications in image analysis, object detection, and environmental monitoring.
-I am particularly interested in enhancing the interpretability and robustness of neural networks.

 I received my MS in Artificial Intelligence from Shahrood University of Technology in 2023.
 I also hold a bachelor’s degree in Computer Engineering with a focus on software, which I completed at Zand Institute of Higher Education in 2021.
 Additionally, I have multiple hardware certifications with grade A from the Iran Technical and Vocational Organization.